-While mastery will take time and practice, it is suitable for all levels.
+- While mastery will take time and practice, it is suitable for all levels.
 Also will be appealing when other warm-up equipment is unavailable.

-Begin in a deep squat position.
+- Begin in a deep squat position.

 - Place the left hand on the floor just behind the left shoulder and lean your body into it.
 As you lean back, reach the right-hand overhead and extend the hips up to the ceiling.

 - Open up the hips and reach the right arm in a comfortable position; then, pause for a moment.
 Return to the deep squat position and switch arms.

 - Repeat slowly and continuously for reps or time.

-Inspired by gymnastics, yoga and Animal Flow, this effective mobilization exercise has found its way into many warm-up routines.
+- Inspired by gymnastics, yoga and Animal Flow, this effective mobilization exercise has found its way into many warm-up routines.

-The movement makes good use of spinal and hip flexion/extension while introducing left/right rotation.
+- The movement makes good use of spinal and hip flexion/extension while introducing left/right rotation.
 The single arm ‘posting’ requires (and will develop) balance, not to mention bodyweight strength.
 Don’t be fooled by the simplicity of the deep squat long post exercise – within a few repetitions, your heart rate will rise.

-The key to this movement is stability.
+- The key to this movement is stability.
 While this may sound counter-intuitive, the body will only mobilize when it ‘feels’ stable.
 Stability comes from two points – firstly, hip extension.
 Use this to drive the movement.
 It’s not about reaching; it’s about driving the hips.
 Secondly, place the hand down and keep the arm straight – this will create stability through the shoulder and permit the spine and hips to extend fully.

-Modern-day sedentary living has predisposed us to flexion-based postures – bent over spines, bent at the hips, among others.
+- Modern-day sedentary living has predisposed us to flexion-based postures – bent over spines, bent at the hips, among others.
 Introducing full extension mobility into your warm-up will go a long way to balance these postures.
 That way, you will pave the way for pain-free, unrestricted daily movement and exercise performance.